cnp3/ebook/exercises/reliability.rst

      - a `length` field that indicates the length of the data
      - a Cyclic Redundancy Check (`CRC`)

-   To speedup the transmission of the frames, a student proposes to compute the CRC over the data part of the segment but not over the header.
+   To speedup the transmission of the frames, a student proposes to compute the CRC over the data part of the frame but not over the header.
 What do you think of this proposed solution ?

 5. Derive a mathematical expression that provides the `goodput`, i.e. the amount of payload bytes that have been transmitted during a period of time, achieved by the Alternating Bit Protocol assuming that :